Le Bret makes his entrance in the first act to give Christian more information about Cyrano.

 At Arras, Le Bret keeps watch with Captain Carbon de Castel-Jaloux as the rest of the men sleep.
 Le Bret is one of the few men who knows that Cyrano risks his life every morning to send a letter to Roxane.

-When Roxane arrives unexpectedly, he is one of the men who tell her to escape to safety.
+When Roxane arrives unexpectedly, he is one of the men who tells her to escape to safety.
 She doesn’t listen.

 Fifteen years later at the convent, Le Bret brings news to Roxane that Cyrano is not doing well.
 He tells her he fears that solitude may be Cyrano’s undoing.